 • Chain of custody: When vehicles change hands along a shipping route, each change in possession requires an inspection to identify and report any damage.

-• Inspections: Before cars are transported, they’re inspected for any existing damage as proof for potential damage claims upon arrival.
+• Vehicle inspections: Before transporting cars, car haulers conduct inspections to notate existing damage as proof of potential damage claims upon arrival.

-• Driver credentials: Drivers must meet certain qualifications, such as having a valid commercial driver’s license and a clean driving record, to transport cars and drive large trailers.
+• Driver credentials: Car haulers must meet certain qualifications, such as having a valid commercial driver's license and a clean driving record, to transport cars and drive large trailers.

-• Route planning: Shippers must plan routes extensively to avoid hazards and minimize the risks of delays or damage.
-Trucks that ship cars may need to avoid certain routes that can’t accommodate the size of the vehicle.
+• Route planning: Shippers must plan routes extensively to avoid hazards and minimize the risks of shipping delays or damage.
+Such planning includes bypassing transport routes that can't accommodate the size of the vehicle.

 • Inclement weather, such as slippery roads or poor visibility in fog or rain, may reroute shipments or cause delays.

-• Logistical delays because of traffic, road closures, or other unforeseen circumstances.
+• Logistical delays may occur due to traffic, road closures, or other unforeseen circumstances.

 • Driver shortages may require backup drivers or alternate planning.